-Standard Schnauzers fall right in the middle size-wise.
-Larger than the Mini and smaller than the Giant, the Standard Schnauzer is actually the oldest of the three breeds.
+Standard Schnauzers fall right in the middle of the Schnauzer dog breeds: larger than the Mini and smaller than the Giant, the Standard Schnauzer is actually the oldest of the three.

 They are a loyal family dog that does well with children.
 Though protective of their people, they are also very social and friendly.